 Introduction

-Version 2015 covers GT STRUDL operating on PC's under the Windows 8, Windows 7 and Windows Vista operating systems.
-Version 2015 changes the version naming convention to reflect the year in which the version was available to users.
-Internally, this version is known as Version 34.0.
+Version 2016 R1 covers GT STRUDL operating on PC's under the Windows 10, 8 and 7 operating systems.
+For users who are accustomed to our older version numbering system, the version is internally known as Version 35.1.